abpframework/abp/docs/en/UI/Angular/Subscription-Service.md

 ### How to Check If Unsubscribed From All

-Please use `isClosed` getter to check if `unsubscribeAll` was called before.
+Please use `isClosed` getter to check if `closeAll` was called before.

 ```js
 @Component({